unbibium/dcpu-cbmbasic/README.md

 * Functions (DEF FN)

 I've put some stub routines in unused commands for testing purposes:
-* LOAD will load an old chatbot program called ELIZA into memory.
+* LOAD can be used to load a few small demo programs.
+Use LOAD by itself to cycle through, or LOAD"$" for a directory.
   You can then use RUN to execute it, or LIST to see the source code.
 * VERIFY will display a table that describes how program memory is currently being used.

 Just about anything else won't work, and may even crash the machine.
 Here's what's missing, in the rough order of when I'm going to add it:
-* other functions (VAL, PEEK, POS, TAB)
+* other functions (VAL, POS, TAB)
 * Program storage (LOAD, SAVE, VERIFY)
 * File access (OPEN, CLOSE, GET, GET#, INPUT#, PRINT#, CMD)
 * 32-bit division (currently the power operator
     * LOG, power, and TAN depend on this.
-* POKE, WAIT, and PEEK (I'll need to stabilize the memory map first)
+* A stable memory map for POKE, WAIT and PEEK
 * More trigonometry (TAN, ATN)
 * Special variables ST, TI, TI$
 * a few DCPU-specific uses, like using DIM to allocate memory for the SPED-3.
 * direct DCPU access with SYS, USR()
-* Non-blinking reverse text.

 Additionally, the code needs to be optimized and cleaned up.
 Many speed gains are possible, though it may never be as fast